The Future of Multifamily Investing

 Steve LaMotte, Jr. is an Executive Vice President and co-leads CBRE Indianapolis-Louisville Multifamily.

-- Changes to the multifamily industry he has seen as we adapt to COVID-19.
+- The future of multifamily investing and the industry he has seen as we adapt to COVID-19.

 - How he expects the industry to change going forward